JLizardo019/toxic-tweets/README.md

 A data visualization project where you can search tweets with a keyword and analyze its toxicity.

 <strong>Note: This site is project is no longer functional due to Twitter's new API developer plans and limited access to read tweets.</strong>
-Unfortunately, there is only a video from an intial iteration to showcase the animation.
-However, it does does not do the latest animation justice.
+Unfortunately, there is only a video from an initial iteration to showcase the animation.
+However, it does not do the latest animation justice.
 I will work on finding a work around for the future.

 <img src="/public/assets/screenshot.png" alt="screenshot of image generated with wep app" width="40%" />